inspiredlabs/inspiredlabs/site/content/per/index.md

 With limited resources, such as no water, lead by engineer and entrepreneur [Alessandro Ranco](https://inspiredlabs.co.uk/per.umbria.it/en/index.html#philosophy) a small team has built on an ancient site.
 Adding power, irrigation, and a teaching block on top of where they live [PeR](https://inspiredlabs.co.uk/per.umbria.it/en/) has become the largest facility of it's kind in Italy.

-> …the tools exist to design better communities.<cite>– Alessandro Ranco, [PER](https://inspiredlabs.co.uk/per.umbria.it/en/index.html#philosophy)</cite>

 ## Project Legacy

-### An increase in English visitors
+### Improved Service Delivery

 <!--Presently, we are in the process of assessing the impact of updating their content -->

-Since 2016 there has been a rise in interest in the project.
-Providing PeR with well written content, automated back-translation and delivering a maintainable website, SEO helps spread their message.
+Service improvements have increase profit from overseas, agrotourism&nbsp;visitors.
+Possessing maintainable learning material in English has given them an opportunity to connect with other centres of&nbsp;learning.
+Automated back-translation has opened the door to new opportunities to spread their&nbsp;message.

 <!-- The web platform is developed to be modular, able to adapt to their future needs. -->

 <!--
 ### Preview